trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 !!! note "Mesh visualization"
     Currently, only the "skeleton" of the mesh is visualized.
-Thus, the high-order curved boundary information is not seen in this plot but this information **is present** in the generated mesh file.
+Thus, the high-order curved boundary information is not seen in the plot but this information **is present** in the generated mesh file.

 ![initial_blob](https://user-images.githubusercontent.com/25242486/174747052-d0776ca6-5451-4d9f-accb-8d97b2db1c26.png)

 Inspecting the mesh we see that the automatic subdivision in HOHQMesh does well to capture the fine features of the curved outer boundary.
 Although, we see that the mesh near the point $(-4, 0)$ is still quite coarse.